valentingol/cliconfig/README.md

 path_1: sub1.yaml
 path_2: sub2.yaml
 config1:
   param: 2  # the value of config2.param2
   param2: 1
 config2:
   param: 2
+config3:
+  select: "config3.param1"
+  param1: 0
 ```

-Now, all the parameters have a forced type and `config1.param2` will be
+Then, all the parameters in `config1` and `config2` have enforced types
+(`config1.param` can also be None) and changing `config2.param` will also update
+`config1.param` accordingly (which is protected by direct update).

-update if `config2.param2` is updated during a merge.
-These side effects are not
-visible in the config but stored on processing classes.
-They are objects that
+These side effects are not visible in the config but stored on processing classes.
-catch the tags, remove them from config and apply a modification on the config.
+They are objects that find the tags, remove them from config and apply a modification.
 These processing are powerful tools that can be used to highly customize the
 configuration process.